aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/01-dao/index.md

 An exemplary use case is a decentralized exchange with an off-chain order book, where buy/sell orders are signed messages.
 To accept such a request, both, the external service provider and caller need to follow a standard with which the signed message of the caller can be validated.

 By supporting the [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) standard, your DAO can validate signatures via its `isValidSignature` function that forwards the call to a signature validator contract.
-The signature validator can be set with `setSignatureValidator` function.

 <!-- Add a subsection explaining how signature validation works -->